An aging space captain with a plummeting reputation embarks on one last mission to prove that you’re never too old to do great things.

 It’s been two days since I came out of cryo-sleep.
 Though I am still tired and groggy from the re-animation process, the doctor assigned to my care has assured me that I am doing exceptionally well comparatively and that this pulsing headache and stomach pain will soon come to pass.

 Despite all of that, I did find the energy to leave my quarters earlier in the day and shuffle myself to the cafeteria on our floor.
-Though the food on this station still leaves much to be desired, it is still ions ahead of the colorful paste they were feeding me back at Space Core.
+Though the food on this station still leaves much to be desired, it is still eons ahead of the colorful paste they were feeding me back at Space Core.
 But I suppose that is obvious when you compare the simple budget of the U.S. Space Core to the bottomless black budget account of the Galactic Liberation Foundation.

-As my strength returns so does the familiar child-like wonder that has consumed me since the day I found out I would be interviewing Capt.
+As my strength returns, so does the familiar child-like wonder that has consumed me since the day I found out I would be interviewing Capt.
 Michael for our “Where Are They Now?” segment of next month’s episode.
-Being a television personality has granted me the opportunity to meet all sorts of celebrities but none with the level of fame that the Captain holds.
+Being a television personality has granted me the opportunity to meet all sorts of celebrities, but none with the level of fame that the Captain holds.
 No name in the history of mankind has ever been both praised and cursed in the way that Captain Dan Michael’s name has.
-To some he has been defined as a Messiah, a protector of all that is good.
-To others he has been called a destroyer of worlds, a demon-spawn who breathes decay into all he comes into contact with.
+To some, he has been defined as a Messiah, a protector of all that is good.
+To others, he has been called a destroyer of worlds, a demon-spawn who breathes decay into all he comes into contact with.
 All throughout the universe lines have been drawn, sides have been chosen.
 But I did not travel all this way to be swayed by the opinions of others.
 All I really know is who Captain Dan Michael was to me.

 I was only a child during the Dragimian Occupation, unable to grasp the true severity of the ongoing war.
 While my parents sat horrified watching the Holo-Deck in the living room, the four-armed reptilian race invading planet after planet, seeking to destroy all electromagnetic technology, I hollered and cheered on each wave of Federation Ships that were sent out to battle the Dragim Empire.